martinrist/reactive-with-rxjs-bacon/content.md

 ---

-# Bacon Properties
+# Bacon.js Properties

-- Earlier, we saw examples of bacon.js's `EventStream` - a type of observable
+- Earlier, we saw examples of Bacon.js's `EventStream` - a type of observable

-- The other flavour of observable in bacon.js is the `Property`:
+- The other flavour of observable in Bacon.js is the `Property`:
     - Basically, an `EventStream` with the concept of 'current value'

 - Let's say we want to adapt the earlier examples to _count_ the number of clicks as well
     - Still have the `EventStream` for the clicks
     - But we also want a 'click count' `Property`, whose value increments on each click

-- We can do this using `scan`, Bacon's version of `reduce`:
+- We can do this using `scan`, the Bacon.js version of `reduce`:
 ```javascript
     const clickStream = Bacon.fromEvent(document, "click");
     const clickCount = clickStream.scan(0, (acc, e) => acc + 1);